sheldongill/worker_pattern_ts/README.md

 ```

 In order to test this code you need to run 3 different services, a main server
-that accepts posting tasks, a client server that will be called by the webhook worker,
+that accepts posting tasks, a client server that will be called by a webhook from a worker,
 and a service to start the workers.

 Main service: